Driver FR Americas

 - SKUSA Winter Series winner, multiple ROK Winter Tour podiums

-- The changed focus at 15 yrs old from karting to cars (I still practice in shifter karts now)
+- I changed focus at 15 yrs old from karting to cars (I still practice in shifter karts now)

 - 2019 – F1600 Rookie of the Year in the F1600 Canada series